 A: No, I don't think so.
-I don't think.
-Hogarth, I think he was a sincere man whatever his horrible ideas about certain things, I don't think did support Coram to get in with the wealthy.
-No, I don't think that I wouldn't say that of him, actually.

-Q: Did Hogarth mostly rely on middle class audience to buy his pictures?

-A: Yes, I don't think the people who went on the grand tour and bought old masters weren't buying Hogarth.
-And as I said, the bulk of his income came from the prints and they would've been middle class people probably, too.
+I don't think Hogarth, I think he was a sincere man, whatever his horrible ideas about some things.
+I don't think...
+"Did support Coram to get in with the wealthy."
+No, I don't think that's...
+I wouldn't say that of him, actually.
+Let me see.
+Did Hogarth mostly rely on a middle class audience to buy his pictures?
+Yes.
+I don't think he, the people who went on the Grand Tour and bought old masters weren't buying Hogarth.
+And as I said, the bulk of his income came from the prints, and they would've been middle class people probably too.

-Q: Wouldn't other people have biblical scenes on their walls, not only Jews?
+Q: Wouldn't other people have biblical scenes on their walls not only Jews?

-A: Yes, but I think that the story in this is very clear that in this particular case, it's meant to be an indication.
+A: Yes, but I think that it's very, the story in this is very clear that in this particular case it's meant to be an indication.

-Q: What was the name of the family of males?

-A: It's called "The Hervy," H-E-R-V-Y, "Conversation Piece."
-What do the overturn...
-I think overturned chairs signify disorder.
+What was the name of the family of males?
+That was the, it's called the Hervey, H-E-R-V-E-Y, Conversation Piece.
+What do the overturned, I think overturned chairs signify disorder.
 Let me see.